Travel Information for Continuing Students

 • Unexpired EAD card if you are an F-1 student currently authorized for post-completion OPT or STEM Extension

 You are also encouraged to travel with copies of your term schedule for the upcoming term, unofficial transcripts showing that you have been enrolling full-time, and proof of financial support (for example, bank statements or proof of scholarships or other financial sponsorship during your studies).
-If you are on post-completion OPT or STEM Extension, carrying proof of your current employment is advised.
+If you are on post-completion OPT or STEM Extension, carrying proof of your current employment is advised (for example, a signed offer letter or employment verification letter from your employer).

 Travel Signatures